 When selecting your plants do not limit yourself on one type of plant in your pot.
 Adding flowers to an herb or vegetable container attracts pollinators so go ahead an add variety in your choices.

-Some Container Vegetable Gardening Advantages
+Container Vegetable Gardening Advantages

-Container Growing Disadvantages or Problems
+Container Growing Disadvantages

 Plants growing tall and spindly - poor production: Almost always this is a lighting problem.
 If your are using artificial lights be sure to put them very close to the plants, in many cases almost touching, as they are not as intense as the sun.
 Alternatively, you might just need to have them stay on for a longer period of time each day.

 Your vegetable plants have stunted growth: Often this is a problem with lack of nutrient, specifically low levels of phosphate in the soil.
 This can be improved by changing the fertilizer.
 If your are growing warm weather vegetables it might also be caused by a low ambient temperature.